 This PE course is designed for those students participating in a sport at the pre-professional level at the national or regional level of competition.
 An agreement form signed by the student, parent, and coach must be completed.
 Hours and a progress report completed by the coach must be submitted to Extended Studies monthly.
 A maximum of two PE credits may be earned through this course.
-It may not be used to raise a passing grade in PE but it may be used to replace a failing grade in PE.
-SCPE does not count as an alternative credit.
+This course may not be used to raise a passing grade in PE, but it may be used to replace a failing grade in PE.
 Hours earned prior to the completion of registration are not counted.